d2j1/agripulse-user-service/README.md

 It ensures that only authorized users can perform certain operations based on their roles.

 ## Contributing
-We'd like to hear from you about contributions to improve Agripulse.
+We'd like to hear from you about your contributions to improving Agripulse.
 Please fork the repositories and submit pull requests with detailed explanations of your changes.

 ## Contact
-For any questions or suggestions, please open an issue in the respective repositories or contact me at [dhananjayjadhav2151@gmail.com].
+Please open an issue in the respective repositories or contact me at [dhananjayjadhav2151@gmail.com] for any questions or suggestions.

 Thank You!